erutan/sierra-conditions/content/conditions/snow.md

 * GaiaGPS has a clever map layer called "[FreshSat](https://blog.gaiagps.com/view-recent-conditions-with-fresh-sat-maps/)" which tries to mix the best of Sentinel 2 and Landsat data.
 While this is theoretically better than the above, there may be some contrast and lineup issues.
 It's available for all users on the web, and on the application with a Gaia GPS premium membership.

-## iweather.net
+## Other resources

-A [google map overlay](https://www.iweathernet.com/snow/snow-depth-and-percent-coverage) that pulls in data a few times a day.
+iWeathernet [google map overlay](https://www.iweathernet.com/snow/snow-depth-and-percent-coverage) that pulls in data a few times a day.